nashville-software-school/front-end-milestones/2-orientation/workspace/CSS_02_PSEUDOCLASSES.md

 Copy and paste the code below into the `index.html` file for this exercise.

-> For this exercise you can't add any classes or ids
+> For this exercise you can't add any classes or ids to the provided HTML in order to fulfill the requirements

 1. Currently, the `<li>` items are block level elements.
 Add correct styles to remove the bullets and display them as inline elements.
 1. The three `<span>` elements should be displayed as block elements with a 1 pixel border and 25 pixel margin on **all** sides.
-1. In the `article` element with the class `n-child`, add a 1 pixel border around every even numbered section element.
+1. In the article element with the class `n-child`, add a 1 pixel border around every even numbered section element.
+1. Change the top `ul` content to be displayed inline, with a comma between the three numbers.
+1. In the article element with the class `n-type`, make each odd section's font color blue.
+1. In the article element with the class `first-of-type`, make the first aside element's background color lime.
+1. In the article element with the class `first-of-type`, make the first section element's background color purple.
+1. In the article element with the class `three`, give each section a background color of orange.
+1. In the article element with the class `three`, give the first child element, regardless of type, a background color of goldenrod.
+1. In the article element with the class `three`, give the last child element, regardless of type, a background color of darkslategray.
+1. Give each article element a title of "Article parent element", a dashed gray border, and a background color of royalblue.
+Also ensure that it spans the entire length of the document.

 ```html
 <ul class="top">